Sherwood Shores, Texas

 Sherwood Shores is an unincorporated community and census-designated place in Grayson County, Texas, United States.
 Its population was 1,190 as of the 2010 census.
 The community is located on the Red River, which forms the state line with Oklahoma.

 Tornadoes

-Sherwood Shores was mostly destroyed by an F4 tornado on April 18, 1970, which resulted in 13 deaths in the community and at least 3 others elsewhere along the path.
-On March 21, 2022 an EF2 tornado struck the town, causing heavy damage, killing one person and injuring 11.
+Sherwood Shores was mostly destroyed by an F4 tornado on April 18, 1970, which resulted in 13 deaths in the community and at least three others elsewhere along the path.
+On March 21, 2022, an EF2 tornado struck the town, causing heavy damage, killing one person and injuring 11.

 Geography

 According to the U.S. Census Bureau, the community has an area of 4.041 mi2; 2.849 mi2 of its area is land, and 1.192 mi2 is water.

 Demographics

-2020 census
+Sherwood Shores first appeared as a census designated place in the 2010 U.S. census.

 As of the 2020 United States census, there were 1,165 people, 400 households, and 184 families residing in the CDP.